Roberto Breda

 Roberto Breda (born 21 October 1969) is an Italian football coach and former player.
-He is the manager of Serie B club Ascoli.

 Playing career

 A midfielder, Breda made his Serie A debut with Sampdoria and later played with several other teams ranging from the top flight to Serie C clubs, most notably spending two long stints at Salernitana, being also a key member of the team who played a Serie A season during his first period at the club.

 Coaching career

 Breda served as head youth coach for the Reggina Primavera from 2007 to 2010, Breda was promoted as head coach of Reggina on 8 February 2010 after the dismissal of Ivo Iaconi.
 Breda's first game as head coach of Reggina was on home turf against Mantova (3–1) on 13 February.
-He guided the team to safety after a troublesome start of season, but was not confirmed as head coach and left Reggina in June 2010.
+He guided the team to safety after a troublesome start of season.
+Still, he was not confirmed as head coach and left Reggina in June 2010.

-Later in July 2010 he was appointed as new boss of his former club Salernitana.
-He guided his club to third place in the regular season, then losing the promotion playoff finals to Verona in a 2–1 aggregate win for the Venetians.
+Later, in July 2010, he was appointed the new boss of his former club Salernitana.
+He guided his club to third place in the regular season but then lost the promotion playoff finals to Verona in a 2–1 aggregate win for the Venetians.